-New Scout Chairman Chapter Order of the Arrow Chief • • • Responsible for all "New Boy Scout" Activities, Training and Program.
-Chair the New Scout Committee which oversees the following: New Scout Roundtable - Coordinate with Boy Scout Roundtables Boy Scout Activities: Outdoor Camping, Coordinate with Boy Scout Activities/Outdoor Chair Boy Scout Training: Coordinate with Boy Scout Training Chair Commissioner Service: Coordinate with District Commissioner Be trained for this position by viewing Fast Start and attending Boy Scout Leader training.
-Be familiar with all Boy Scout material (local Council and from National BSA).
-Work with all other members of the committee as it relates to New Scouts: advancement, training, membership, activities/camping, etc. Serve as leader of the Chapter by attending and presiding over all Chapter meetings.
-Attend Lodge Training and Development Seminar held each year.
-Become trained in Unit Election procedures Regularly consult with Chapter Advisor regarding ongoing/up-coming OA functions Prepare agenda in advance of each Chapter meeting and notifies other Chapter leadership of meeting times and agenda items to be covered.
-Notify the Chapter Advisor and Chapter Vice Chief if unable to attend any Chapter meeting or function.
-Meet with the Chapter Advisor and the District Executive (the Key Three) on a regular basis to discuss Chapter business, activities, meetings, etc. Direct activities of other elected Chapter leadership.
-Attend Lodge Executive Committee meetings and represent the Chapter's interests by discussing and voting for/against proposed changes in Lodge By-laws or rules.
-Promote the OA and Chapter activities at District Roundtables, as needed.
-Attend Ordeals and meet with new OA members to explain Chapter activities, meeting times, and to promote regular attendance and participation. • <text><text><text><text></text></text></text></text>
+District Chapter Order of the Arrow Chief

+- Serve as leader of the Chapter by attending and presiding over all Chapter meetings. - Attend Lodge Training and Development Seminar held each year. - Become trained in Unit Election procedures - Regularly consult with Chapter Advisor regarding ongoing/ up-coming OA functions - Prepare agenda in advance of each Chapter meeting and notifies other Chapter leadership of meeting times and agenda items to be covered. - Notify the Chapter Advisor and Chapter Vice Chief if unable to attend any Chapter meeting or function. - Meet with the Chapter Advisor and the District Executive (the Key Three) on a regular basis to discuss Chapter business, activities, meetings, etc. - Direct activities of other elected Chapter leadership. - Attend Lodge Executive Committee meetings and represent the Chapter's interests by discussing and voting for/against proposed changes in Lodge By-laws or rules. - Promote the OA and Chapter activities at District Roundtables, as needed. - Attend Ordeals and meet with new OA members to explain Chapter activities, meeting times, and to promote regular attendance and participation.